Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Related Work

 Most student performance modeling approaches focus exclusively on question-answering behaviour.
 A student's sequence of past interactions with the tutoring system is modelled as $\vec{x}_{1:t} = (x_1, \dots, x_t)$.
 The $t^{\text{th}}$ response is represented by a tuple $x_t = (q_t, a_t)$, where $q_{t}$ is the question (item) identifier and $a_t \in \{0, 1\}$ is binary response correctness.
 While this formalism has yielded many effective performance modeling techniques, it is limiting in that it assumes the student log data contains only a single type of user interaction: answering questions posed by the ITS.
 Many aspects of student behaviour such as interactions with learning materials (videos, instructional text), hint usage and information about the current learning context can provide a useful signal, but fall outside the scope of this formalism.

 More recently, the EDM community has started exploring alternative types of log data, in an attempt to improve the accuracy of student performance modeling. \citeNP{Zhang2017:Incorporating} augment DKT with information on response time, attempt number and type of first interaction with the ITS.
 Later, \citeNP{Yang2018Implicit} enhanced DKT predictions by incorporating more than 10 additional features related to learning context, interaction times and hint usage provided by the \texttt{ASSISTment 2009}~\cite{Feng2009:Addressing} and \texttt{Junyi15}~\cite{Chang2015:Modeling} datasets.
 While that work employs most information contained in the \texttt{Junyi15} dataset, it fails to utilize the prerequisite structure among topics in the curriculum, and does not evaluate the potential benefit of those features for logistic regression models.
-EKT~\cite{Liu2019:EKT} uses the question text to learn exercise embeddings which are then used for downstream performance predictions.
-MVKM~\cite{Zhao2020:Modeling} uses a multi-view tensor factorization to model knowledge acquisition from different types of learning materials (quizzes, videos, \dots).
-SAINT+~\cite{Shin2021:Saint+} and MUSE~\cite{Zhang2021:Muse} augment transformer models with interaction time features to capture short-term memorization and forgetting.
+EKT~\cite{Liu2019:EKT} uses the question text to learn exercise embeddings which are then used for downstream performance predictions. \revinsert{\citeNP{Eglington2019:Predictiveness} use student response times and correctness rates to cluster the user population into multiple groups each representing a different student phenotype.
+They then incorporate a set of cluster specific model parameters into a modified PFA model to capture variations between the individual groups leading to improved performance predictions.} MVKM~\cite{Zhao2020:Modeling} uses a multi-view tensor factorization to model knowledge acquisition from different types of learning materials (quizzes, videos, \dots). \revinsert{A recent line of research identified a \emph{Doer} effect which is associated with the finding that interactive problem solving is more indicative for learning outcomes than more passive study activities such as reading and watching lecture videos (\citeNP{Koedinger2015:Learning}, \citeNP{Koedinger2016:Doer}, \citeNP{Koedinger2018:Doer}, \citeNP{Campenhout2021:Doer}).} SAINT+~\cite{Shin2021:Saint+} and MUSE~\cite{Zhang2021:Muse} augment transformer models with interaction time features to capture short-term memorization and forgetting.
 Closest to the spirit of this manuscript is an early work by~\citeNP{Feng2009:Addressing}.
 That work integrates features related to accuracy, response time, attempt-usage and help-seeking behavior into a logistic regression model to enhance exam score predictions.
 However, their exam score prediction problem is inherently different from our problem of continuous performance modeling because it focuses only on the final learning outcome and does not capture user proficiency on the question and KC level.
 Unlike our work ~\citeNP{Feng2009:Addressing}, do not evaluate features related to lecture video and reading material consumption, prerequisite structure and learning context.
 Their study is also limited to two small-scale datasets ($< 1000$ students) collected by the ASSISTment system.